Leadership is a spiritual act

 where we have the opportunity to act in accordance with our deepest values

 Leadership is a spiritual act, where we have the opportunity to act in accordance with our deepest values.
 That requires us to develop skills in intuiting wisdom and in navigating among the voices around us.
-As a martial artist, I have over 25 years’ study of the body’s role in finding the right thing to do, and doing it with minimal effort.
+As a martial artist, I have over 25 years’ study of the body’s role in finding the right thing to do, and doing it efficiently.

 The aikido dojo is where I receive my lessons; the rest of my life is where I learn those lessons.
-Working in a variety of professional areas, including social care, higher education, and IT has given me plenty of experience of (i) conflict, (ii) negotiations, (iii)…
+Working in a variety of professional areas – including social care, higher education and I.T. – has given me plenty of experience of (i) conflict, (ii) negotiations, and (iii) the transformative power of a leadership presence.

 When I work with musicians, we may walk with an ear for the rhythms of our walking and talking; with parents, we may study the limits of parental authority more directly in our play.
 With small-business owners, who often have to make rapid decisions, I work in near-silence in order to encourage a deeper level of processing and self-listening.

-I also work in partnership on a number of leadership and coaching projects, and building community for students of embodied leadership.
+I have also worked in partnership on a number of leadership and coaching projects, as well as building community for students of embodied leadership.